panique/huge/README.md

 ### Planned features

-* [planned: OAuth2 implementation for proper future-proof 3rd party auth]
+* A real documentation (currently there's none, but the code is well commented).
-* a real documentation (currently there's none, but the code is well commented)
+* Eventually: OAuth2 implementation (let your users create accounts and login via 3rd party auth, like Facebook, Twitter, GitHub, etc).
+As this is a lot of work and would make the project much more complicated it might make sense to do this in a fork or totally skip it.

 ### Live-Demo <a name="live-demo"></a>

 See a [live demo of older 3.0 version here](http://demo-huge.php-login.net) and [the server's phpinfo() here](http://demo-huge.php-login.net/info.php).